kubajal/hpc-docs/README.md

 ### How to contribute  - general workflow

 1) Test the changes on your local machine.
-2) Make a pull request to the develop branch.
+2) Make a pull request to the master branch.